 Amongst these basic lessons, knowing how to cut a log lengthwise with a chainsaw correctly is essential.
 This article will guide you through this most basic lesson.
 Let’s scroll down for more details!

-Recommended Chainsaws For Cutting A Log
+Type of chainsaws You Should Choose For Cutting A Log

 The pocket chainsaw has two handles at both ends connected by a long and sharp saw.
 Specifically, you can use it by wrapping around the target then moving back and forth.